IrinaRoiter/DevOps/Powershell/README.md

 <summary>Install PowerShell 7.5.4</summary>
 <br />

+- `$PSVersionTable` - verify the version of Powershell
 - Close all powershell terminals
 - Download an MSI instaler and install it
 - `pwsh` - verify it is installed.
 Output: PowerShell 7.5.4 or later